Women in Prison: The Devastating Impact of Rising Incarceration in the Americas

 A reception will follow the panel discussion.

-Kasia Malinowska is director of the Open Society Global Drug Policy Program.
+Kasia Malinowska is director of Drugs Policy at the Open Society Foundations.

 Soheila Comninos is a program officer in the Open Society Foundations’ Human Rights Initiative.